GetGood/Encryption/Harjoitus/report.md

 Matti Ruusupiha & Mikko Seppänen
 Version 1.0
 ###### 1.2	Introduction
+In this assignment we decided to make an encryption software with a known vulnerability, explain why it’s vulnerable and how to make it secure.
+For the programming we used the Go programming language.
+The program was named Litaecrypt.
 Litaecrypt is a command line tool for encrypting and decrypting files.
-It uses 128-bit AES and insecure key generation.
+It uses 128-bit AES for encryption.
 Originals of the encrypted files are not deleted.
 The encrypted files use the .lit -extension.
+The vulnerability comes from using a cryptographically insecure random function for generating the key, more on the random functions later.
 ###### 1.3	Installation
 Litaecrypt is a standalone program that doesn’t require additional files.
 There are binaries for 64 and 32-bit Windows or Linux operating systems.